 But as a mom who in addition to being a homemaker is a homeschooler with small farm chores to boot, sitting in a bathtub is a luxury that’s hard to enjoy.

 But the main point is absorbing magnesium, and you don’t have to take a bath to get that.
 And since runners aren’t the only ones with a magnesium deficiency, this is good news!

 Not only does this magnesium body butter give you the magnesium without the time spent in a tub, it uses a more absorbable type of magnesium.

-Magnesium bath flakes are a concentrated form of the naturally occurring magnesium chloride.
-Not only are they so much easier to dissolve for lotion making than epsom salt (which is made from magnesium sulfate), they’re said to be up to 75% more bioavailable to the body.
+Magnesium bath flakes are a concentrated form of naturally occurring magnesium chloride.
+Not only are they so much easier to dissolve for lotion making than Epsom salt (which is made from magnesium sulfate), they’re said to be up to 75% more bioavailable to the body.